jpmorganchase/payments/app/server/README.md

 ![Screenshot of digital signature flow](digitalSignature.png "Screenshot of digital signature flow")

+## Code overview

+The code is in JS using express js.
+The code is designed to be ran on an AWS Lambda.
+We store our certificates on AWS Secrets manager.

 ## Running the server

 For the server to hit JP Morgan APIs you will need to create a ssl certificate and upload it to developer.jpmorgan.com